1roco/1roco.github.io/README.md

 "Not resolved line wrap for no-space between radio button and label" "First completion of in dex and gen der, check screen sizes for responsive build" "save to github and check webpage"
+"and again to check links on page gender"